Jonbonbroski/Jonbonbroski/README.md

 Full-Stack Web Developer with 3+ years of experience in creating mobile-friendly applications and utilizing RESTful APIs.

-Currently operating as a Full-Stack Web Developer Instructor for Persevere, a non-profit organization with an aim of reducing recidivism raits.
+Currently operating as a Full-Stack Web Developer Instructor for Persevere, a non-profit organization with an aim of reducing recidivism rates.

 <br>
 <p aligh="left"></br>